aejensen/computing-biostat-ucph/README.md

 from the `parallel` packages, as you are then going behind the scenes of the schedular and messing up the ressource allocation.
-You should write your script as a single job and then let the scheduler handle the parallelization - se example later.
+You should write your script as a single job and then let the scheduler handle the parallelization - see example later.

 3) You should be **aware** that some R packages will automatically spawn a lot of threads even though you're only executing a single job.